telerik/ajax-docs/knowledge-base/spreadsheet-broken-scroll-and-overflow-appearance.md

 ---
-title: Broken scroll and overflow appearance in Spreadsheet : Broken scroll and overflow appearance in Spreadsheet.
+title: Broken scroll and overflow appearance in Spreadsheet
+description: Broken scroll and overflow appearance in Spreadsheet.
 Check it now!
 type: how-to
 page_title: Broken scroll and overflow appearance in Spreadsheet
 slug: spreadsheet-broken-scroll-and-overflow-appearance